carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions ###

-Configure the cash balance and (optional) price limit regions on Hyper SBI 2 for Tesseract to recognize these prices.
-This script only references a price limit if the previous closing price does not exist in the market data above.
+Configure the cash balance and (optional) price limit regions on Hyper SBI 2 for Tesseract to recognize these prices.  `trading_assistant.py` only references a price limit if the previous closing price does not exist in the market data above.
 Because a region may contain more than one price, you need to specify the index of the price you want to refer to.

 ``` powershell
 python trading_assistant.py -CB